tldr-pages/tldr/contributing-guides/git-terminal.md

 There are two ways to update your fork.

 1. Via the GitHub web interface.
-Click `Fetch upstream` and then `Fetch and merge` on the fork:
+Click `Fetch upstream` and then `Fetch and merge` on the fork as shown below:

 ![Fetch and merge button in GitHub](https://user-images.githubusercontent.com/50295997/119873818-393e2000-bf25-11eb-8a0a-b804c293439b.png).